 - Stool Changes – When your stool is pale and floats in the toilet bowl, this is a sign that your pancreatic enzymes are not performing the way they should.
 This is because fat is not being broken down properly and fat floats.
 One more sign can be greasy or fatty deposits left floating in the toilet bowl.

 - Fluoridated Water – Recent research proposes that fluoride in our drinking water may be responsible for the decreased activity of both pancreatic lipease and protease.
 (7) The report, which was conducted on pigs, has major repercussions relative to increased numbers of free radicals and loss of mitochondria production.
+(Might be a good reason to look into a water purification system like AquaTru.)

 So the answer to “who should be taking digestive enzyme supplements,” as it turns out, is more than we first thought.